ranamoeezhassan/cmooc-ai-codehelp-integration/README.md

 Author
 ------

 Gen-Ed and the included applications are by Mark Liffiton.
+CodeHelp and Gen-Ed were subsequently modified by Rana Moeez Hassan.
+The modifications were made to utilize the AI Models API provided by Dartmouth College.

 Licenses